Smiling woman standing indoors with wooden panels in the background.

 “I do feel in the Philippines, the equality standard for women in senior roles is actually stronger than in Western cultures.
 Filipino women are, by nature, strong personalities.
 So culturally, it is already accepted that there will be women in these leadership roles.
 I use the quote: men are the head of the family, but women are the neck that can turn the head in any direction that we choose.”

-I’m proud to be able to come home and create something that employs Filipinos as well as give back through local organisations to help communities
+I’m proud to be able to come home and create something that employs Filipinos as well as give back through local organizations to help communities

 Gender aside, her advice for anyone looking to become a successful entrepreneur is to just jump in and navigate through challenges as they arise.
 She advocates looking out for the right opportunities, ensuring you have a strong support system and taking a chance to create something and to do it well.